-Whether you have an aquarium in your house or planning to have one, none could better serve as a beautiful prop to enhance the looks of your fish tank than an aquarium stand.
+Whether you have an aquarium in your house or planning to aquire one, nothing is more important for enhancing the looks of your fish tank than an aquarium stand.
 Forget about buying one and get inspired to make one for yourself with these super cool DIY Fish Tank Stand ideas!

 Simple DIY Fish Tank Stand Design by Shara

-Before we dive into the DIY Fish Tank Stand plans, here is a detailed instruction for building a beautiful aquarium cabinet stand made by Shara of Woodshop Diaries to give you an idea of what you’re about to get yourself in to.
-Do you know what the best part is?
-This is a woodworking project that will not take long to build!
-This DIY Fish Tank Stand plan is designed to control the expenditures, reduce the amount of work, and handle the weight of the aquarium.
-Shara’s DIY cabinet can also work as a TV stand, console, and just about anything.
+Before we dive into the DIY Fish Tank Stand plans, here are detailed instructions for building a beautiful aquarium cabinet stand made by Shara of Woodshop Diaries to give you an idea of what you’re about to get yourself in to.
+The best part is that this a woodworking project that will not take long to build!
+This DIY Fish Tank Stand plan is designed to be budget-friendly, reduce the amount of work, and handle the weight of the aquarium.
+Shara’s DIY cabinet can also work as a TV stand, console or just about anything.

-So what materials are we going to need to build this DIY fish tank stand capable of handling an aquarium with 30 gallons of water and a few fish?
+So what materials do we need to build a DIY fish tank stand capable of handling an aquarium with 30 gallons of water and a few fish?

 - ¼” plywood (1/4 sheet)

 - ¾” plywood (1/2 sheet)

 - (2) 2x2x8

 - Crown molding